The first step in obtaining electric service is to contact our Member Service

 What are the fees?

-a $97.43 connect fee for non-residential services.
-Deposits may be required and should
+services or a $97.43 connect fee for non-residential services.
+Deposits may be

-site, contact one of our Staking Technicians for information or to set up an appointment to meet
+at your site, contact one of our Staking Technicians for information or to set up an

-at your site.
-Our Staking Technicians can advise you on the following:
+appointment to meet at your site.
+Our Staking Technicians can advise you on the

 »The placement of electric equipment necessary to provide service;